pygobject/pycairo/docs/reference/surfaces.rst

 .. class:: RecordingSurface(content, rectangle)

    :param cairo.Content content: the content for the new  surface
-   :param rectangle: a 4-tuple of float, or None to record unbounded operations.
+   :param cairo.Rectangle rectangle: or None to record unbounded operations.
    :returns: a new *RecordingSurface*

    Creates a *RecordingSurface* which can be used to record all drawing